dflib/dflib/README.md

 CSV, Excel, RDBMS, Avro, Parquet, JSON and can be easily adapted to other formats (e.g. web-based ones like Google Sheets, etc.)

+While DFLib can be used in any Java application, there is a [special intergation](https://dflib.org/jjava/docs/1.x/) with [Jupyter Notebook](https://jupyter.org/), a browser-based interactive environment for data exploration and analysis popular among data scientists and engineers.
+In fact, our community maintains a [Java "kernel" for Jupyter](https://github.com/dflib/jjava), which is a sister project of DFLib.

-DFLib provides integration with Apache Echarts to visualize DataFrame data.
+DFLib provides integration with Apache ECharts to visualize DataFrame data.
 Charts are generated in a form of HTML/JavaScript code and work in Jupyter as well as regular web applications.
+A few examples of charts made with DFLib:

 ![dflib-stocks-candlestick-bar-chart](https://dflib.org/images/charts/dflib-stocks_candlestick_bar_v2.svg)
 ![dflib-player-weights-scatter-chart](https://dflib.org/images/charts/dflib-player-weights_scatter_v2.svg)
 ![dflib-github-activity-heatmap-chart](https://dflib.org/images/charts/dflib-github-activity_heatmap_v6.svg)

-While DFLib would work in any Java application, there is a [special intergation](https://dflib.org/jjava/docs/1.x/) with [Jupyter Notebook](https://jupyter.org/), a browser-based interactive environment for data exploration and analysis popular among data scientists and engineers.
-In fact, our community maintains a [Java "kernel" for Jupyter](https://github.com/dflib/jjava), which is a sister project of DFLib.

 ## Project Links